Near-Optimal Mixed Strategy for Zero-Sum Differential Games: Weak Approximation Framework

-The key idea of our methodology is straightforward: we design an SDG $\mathbf{\tilde{G}}$ under pure strategies that approximate $\mathbf{G}$ under mixed strategies with small errors in state distributions and cost expectations.
+The key idea of the framework is straightforward: we design an SDG $\mathbf{\tilde{G}}$ under pure strategies that approximate $\mathbf{G}$ under mixed strategies with small errors in state distributions and cost expectations.
 Then we can solve the SDG $\mathbf{\tilde{G}}$ for game value and design near-optimal mixed strategies, with certified value approximation error and strategy suboptimality gap.
-Please see Fig. \ref{fig:methodology} for an illustration of the whole five steps that make up our main methodolgy.
+Please see Fig. \ref{fig:methodology} for an illustration of the whole five steps that make up our weak approximation framework.